Asadullah Khalid

-Asadullah Khalid is a politician in Afghanistan.
-He served as head of the National Directorate of Security (NDS), which is the domestic intelligence agency of Afghanistan.
+Asadullah Khalid is a former politician in Afghanistan.
+He served as head of the National Directorate of Security (NDS), the domestic intelligence agency of Afghanistan.
 Before his appointment as the head of the NDS in September 2012, Khalid served as the Minister of Tribal and Border Affairs.
 Between 2005 and 2008, he was the Governor of Kandahar Province and prior to that as Governor of Ghazni Province (2002-2005).
 From 2018 until 2021 he was the Minister of Defense.
 Khalid is said to be affiliated with the Islamic Dawah Organisation of Afghanistan (Ittihad-i Islami) and has been noted as one of many loyalists of Afghan President Hamid Karzai.

 Biography

 Haji Asadullah Khalid was born in the Ghazni Province of Afghanistan on 10 June 1970 into a Taraki Ghilzai Pashtun family.
 His father served as an MP during the reign of the king Zaher Shah while in later days his uncle became a known Ittihad-i Islami commander.
 Asadullah Khalid himself became affiliated with the Ittihad party and its leader Abdul Rab Rasul Sayyaf.

 During the rule of the Taliban (1996-2001), Khalid served with the anti-Taliban resistance as part of the Ittihad faction.
 The Afghanistan Analyst Network writes that Khalid may have recovered "Stinger missiles on behalf of Ittihad’s boss, Sayyaf", which may have brought him into first direct contacts with the CIA.
 Khalid's personal account of that time is that he studied law in Tajikistan.

 After the fall of the Taliban regime, Khalid worked with the National Directorate of Security, Department 5, but shortly afterwards became Governor of his home Ghazni province, a post he held until 2005.
 After a re-shuffle in 2005 by President Hamid Karzai, Khalid was shifted from Ghazni province to become the new governor of Kandahar province.
 As governor, he said that he believed in the coordination of international and national efforts in bringing stability to Afghanistan.

 In early 2007, Asadullah Khalid escaped an assassination attempt.
 He was targeted by a Taliban suicide bomber.
 His motorcade was destroyed but he survived with only minor injuries.